jpamies/terraform-aws-certificate/README.md

 This Module follows the principles of [Semantic Versioning](http://semver.org/).
 You can find each new release, along with the changelog, in the [Releases Page](../../releases).

-During initial development, the major version will be 0 (e.g., `0.x.y`), which indicates the code does not yet have a stable API.
-Once we hit `1.0.0`, we will make every effort to maintain a backwards compatible API and use the MAJOR, MINOR, and PATCH versions on each release to indicate any incompatibilities.

 ## How do I contribute to this Module?